Weighing app development on Sony

 Foundational truths of Sony Smart TV app development

-While Sony TVs run on the familiar Google TV OS — often topped with the Google TV interface — a few under-the-hood quirks can throw a wrench into otherwise standard development workflows.
+While Sony TVs run on the familiar Google TV OS that’s often topped with the Google TV interface, a few under-the-hood quirks can throw a wrench into otherwise standard development workflows.
 To help you stay ahead of surprises (and not get tripped up mid-sprint), here’s a clear-cut breakdown of what holds steady and where you’ll want to keep your eyes peeled.

 • As we’ve mentioned, Sony TVs typically feature high-end displays and advanced video processors like the Cognitive Processor XR, so UI elements and content visuals need to look polished and scale correctly on large screens.